shb9019/Haiku-Jam-Clone---DBMS-Project/README.md

 To not configure the production code.

-To start let the DB now the credentials for production, add `environment variables` by typing e.g. `export DB_USER_ENV=yourusername` before starting the api.
+To start the DB, add the credentials for production. add `environment variables` by typing e.g. `export DB_USER=yourusername` before starting the api.

 ## Routes